boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 'client-credentials' and 'server-credentials':
 : Defines a set credentials that can be globally provisioned and then referenced under specific servers.

-'remote-address':
-: Specifies a list of IP address/port numbers that can be used to reach a server instance.
-: A server instance may be identified by an IPv4 address, IPv6 address, or both.
-: One or multiple addresses of the same address family may be provided.
-: The same or distinct port numbers may be used per address family.
-: This container takes precedence over "address" and "port" data nodes defined in {{!RFC9105}}.

 'domain-name':
 : Provides a domain name of the server per {{Section 3.3 of !I-D.ietf-opsawg-tacacs-tls13}}.